-Confessions is broadly recognized as a literary as well as theological and philosophical masterpiece.
-It also gave birth to a whole new genre of literature in Western culture—the autobiography, and certainly stands as one of the greatest Christian books ever written.
-Augustine’s famous autobiography significantly influenced great Roman Catholic thinkers such as St. Anselm, St. Thomas Aquinas, and Blaise Pascal, as well as the great Protestant reformers Martin Luther, Thomas Cranmer, and John Calvin.
+Confessions is broadly recognized as a literary as well as a theological and philosophical masterpiece.
+It also gave birth to a whole new genre of literature in Western culture—the autobiography—and certainly stands as one of the greatest Christian books ever written.
+Augustine’s famous autobiography significantly influenced great Roman Catholic thinkers such as St. Anselm, St. Thomas Aquinas, and Blaise Pascal, as well as the great Protestant Reformers Martin Luther, Thomas Cranmer, and John Calvin.

 While Confessions records Augustine’s extraordinary life and spiritual pilgrimage, the book may really be about the human soul’s search for God.
 In reading Confessions, people often feel they are reading about their own search for God.
 I definitely felt that way when I read it—to me, it is clearly one of the very best books I’ve ever read and studied.
 I try to reread it at least once a year.

 - Although there are many translations of the work available, I recommend these: Confessions, trans.
 R. S. Pine-Coffin (New York: Penguin, 1961); The Confessions: Saint Augustine of Hippo, ed.
 David Vincent Meconi, trans.
 Maria Boulding (San Francisco: Ignatius, 2012); Confessions, 2nd ed., trans.
 F. J. Sheed (Indianapolis: Hackett, 2006).

 - For more about St. Augustine of Hippo and his contributions to historic Christianity, see my articles “Augustine of Hippo (Part 1 of 2): From Pagan, to Cultist, to Skeptic, to Christian Sage,” and “Augustine of Hippo (Part 2 of 2): Rightly Dividing the Truth.”